Our jaw plays an important role both aesthetically and functionally.

 Take care of your teeth and listen to your orthodontist and oral surgeon.
 They know your dental condition and are the best ones to guide you along the process.

-Dr Ho stressed that it's important to maintain good oral hygiene before and after the treatment so that there will be no addtional dental issues.
+Dr Ho stressed that it's important to maintain good oral hygiene before and after the treatment so that there will be no additional dental issues.
 If you're a smoker, it's best to stop smoking.

 You should also avoid taking drugs with aspirin as you may experience undesirable side effects during the operation.